Makapu-Modisane/Portfolio-/README.md

 🧠 What I'm Into

 🔍 Systems Analysis
-Understanding problems, processes, requirements and how different parts of a system connect.
+Understanding problems, processes, requirements and how different parts of a system connect.Building innnovative solutions.

 📊 Data Analytics
 Turning raw data into patterns, insights and better decisions.